DevOps Blog

 Jonathan Johnson

 Docker’s purpose is to build and manage compute images and to launch them in a container.
-So, the most useful commands do and expose this information.
+Docker enables managing microservices, facilitating efficient resource utilization, and accelerating application delivery, making it a vital tool for modern DevOps practices.

 docker